MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-quorum.md

 ### Examples

 #### Four nodes with a symmetrical layout.
 Each of the 16 drives has one vote and node two also has one vote (since it's the pool resource owner).
-The *majority* is out of <strong>/16</strong>.
+The *majority* is determined out of a total of <strong>16 votes</strong>.
 If nodes three and four go down, the surviving subset has 8 drives and the pool resource owner, which is 9/16 votes.
 So, the pool survives.

 ![Pool Quorum 1](media/understand-quorum/pool-1.png)